Mud volcanoes in Azerbaijan: Volcanoes

 The Gotur Dag volcano, located 70 km from Baku, is 492 ft tall with a depth of 20 m.
 Its last eruptions occurred in 1966 and in 1970.
 The overall volume of breccia is about 530 e6m3.

 Bahar volcano is located 55 km from Baku, with a height of 147.6 ft.
 The last eruption was detected in 1993.
 Lokbatan volcano is located 9.3 mi from Baku.
-Several eruptions from the 19th century were detected; the last eruption was in 2001.
+Several eruptions were recorded in the 19th century, and the most recent took place in 2001.

-The Ayranteken volcano can be considered as the most active volcano in Azerbaijan.
+The Ayranteken volcano is one of the most active volcanoes in Azerbaijan.
 Located 65 km from Baku, many eruptions are accompanied by underground explosions and huge flames.
 The volcano reaches 190 meters.
 Its first eruptions are dated 1964 up to 1990.
-Near the volcano, 800m length cracks can be found.
+Near the volcano, 800 m length cracks can be found.
 Breccia of this volcano covers 805 hectares.

-The September 23, 2018, eruption of Otman Bozdag reached 4 km long with cracks as deep as 80 m.
-The last eruption of the Moose volcano occurred in 1970.
-Flames reached up to 1 km in height.
-Local earthquakes were felt.
+The 23 September 2018 eruption of Otman Bozdag produced cracks reaching depths of up to 80 m.
+Flames reached heights of 200–300 m, and the fissured area covered approximately 5 hectares.
+The last eruption of the Moose volcano occurred in 1970, when flames rose to heights of up to 1 km and local seismic activity was recorded.

-On July 4, 2021, at 21:51, an 8-minute long mud volcano eruption on Dashli ada in the Caspian Sea, located 10 km from an oil platform off the coast of Azerbaijan, caused a massive explosion and fireball, which was seen across the region, including from Baku, 74 km to the north.
-The flames towered 500 meters into the air.
+On July 4, 2021, at 21:51 local time, an 8-minute long mud volcano eruption on Dashli ada in the Caspian Sea, located 10 km from an oil platform off the coast of Azerbaijan, caused a massive explosion and fireball.
+The flames reached heights of 500 meters and were visible across the region, including from Baku 74 km to the north.
 There were no reports of injuries or damage to any oil platforms.
 It was speculated to either have been the eruption of a mud volcano, or the explosion of a gas pipeline.
 However, scientists confirmed that the explosion came from a mud volcano called 'Makarov Bank', and occurred near the Umid gas field, where there are both gas pipelines and natural pockets of compressed gas, as are commonly found in the Caspian Sea.
-The last previous volcanic eruption on the island was recorded in 1945 and the preceding one in 1920.
+The most recent previous volcanic eruption on the island was recorded in 1945, and the one preceding it in 1920.